For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 We feel the technical presentation world is ready for Presentation Patterns.
 Give us 40 minutes and you’ll leave a changed orator.
 You’ll never look at an OSCON presentation again without several pattern names parading through your mind.
 That’s precisely our master plan.

 Matthew McCullough, Training Pioneer for GitHub, is an energetic 15 year veteran of enterprise software development, world-traveling open source educator, and co-founder of a US consultancy.
 All of these activities provide him avenues of sharing success stories of leveraging Git and GitHub.
 Matthew is a contributing author to the Gradle and Jenkins O’Reilly books and creator of the Git Master Class series for O’Reilly.
 Matthew regularly speaks on the No Fluff Just Stuff conference tour, is the author of the DZone Git RefCard, and is President of the Denver Open Source Users Group.

-Nathaniel T. Schutta is a solution architect focussed on making usable applications.
+Nathaniel T. Schutta is a solution architect focused on making usable applications.
 A proponent of polyglot programming, Nate has written two books on Ajax and speaks regularly at various worldwide conferences, No Fluff Just Stuff symposia, universities, and Java user groups.
-In addition to his day job, Nate is an adjunct professor at the University of Minnesota where he teaches students to embrace dynamic languages.
-Most recently, Nate coauthored the book Presentation Patterns with Neal Ford and Matthew McCullough.
+In addition to his day job, Nate is an adjunct professor at the University of Minnesota, where he teaches students to embrace dynamic languages.
+Most recently, Nate coauthored Presentation Patterns with Neal Ford and Matthew McCullough.